Koja Sushi Restaurant Review, Liberty Village – Purple Rice Sushi

 I ordered the age dashi tofu as my starter ($4.95) and was pleasantly surprised.
 Perfectly crunchy on the outside but buttery soft on the inside. the broth wasn’t overpowering either.
 I’d say this is a pretty large portion, easily shareable between 2 people (these cubes are bigger than they appear in the photo.)

 We both ordered a special maki roll (ranging from $7.95 – $15.95).
 And in true BFF fashion, we order almost the exact same thing (unplanned) except one of us got the salmon and the other got the tuna.
-I wasn’t sure who got who, because we ended up eating each other’s.
+I wasn’t sure who got which, because we ended up eating both and sharing anyway.

 A closer shot of the Mountain roll ($10.95) – you can see that they use purple rice at Koji - so good.
 The taste wasn’t that much different from white rice (since rice is bland in general) but the texture was very different.
 Think of it like a bigger, “stickier” version of brown rice - don’t worry, that’s a good thing!
 I loved it.